Citrix Virtual Apps and Desktops

 • If you select On-premises Active Directory or Hybrid Azure Active Directory joined as the identity type, each machine in the catalog must have a corresponding Active Directory computer account.

 If you create accounts, you must have permission to create computer accounts in the OU where the machines reside.
 Each machine in the catalog must have a unique name.
-Specify the account naming scheme for the machines you want to create.
+Specify the account naming scheme for the machines that you want to create.
 For more information, see Machine account naming scheme.

 Note: